MusilyApp/musily/README.md

 3. **Run the app:**

-To run Musily with a specific flavor, use the following commands:
+To run Musily with a specific flavor on **Android**, use the following commands:

 - **Stable flavor:**